garcialuismanuel/garcialuismanuel.github.io/_pages/about.md

 <!--
 Write your biography here.
 Tell the world about yourself.
 -->
-I was born and raised in the Dallas-Fort Worth metroplex before moving to Austin to pursue a B.S in Math from UT Austin.
-Upon receiving my B.S in Math on 2017, I began searching for graduate courses in Statistics as I enjoyed the Probability/Statistics courses the most and in doing so I discovered SMU's M.S of Data Science program.
-It was a good blend of Statistics and Computer Science so I enrolled and upon graduating on May 2024, I moved to New York.
+I was born and raised in the DFW metroplex before my love for numbers led to me pursuing a B.S in Math from UT Austin.
+Upon receiving my B.S in Math in 2017, I began searching for graduate courses in Statistics as I enjoyed the Probability/Statistics courses the most and in doing so I discovered SMU's M.S of Data Science program.
+It was a good blend of Statistics and Computer Science so I enrolled and graduated on May 2024.
 I now seek an opportunity to put the programming, communication, and analysis skills I learned to use in a work setting!

 <!---
 # Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.